Siddhartha43/confused-EEG/README.md

   - Overall normalization
 - Target variable: `y` (user-defined label)

+## Discussion on Data Handling

+In reviewing previous methodologies used on Kaggle, a significant flaw was identified in the data handling process.
+There was an issue where data from the same participant was being used in both the training and testing phases of the model development.
+This practice inadvertently allowed the model to 'see' part of the answers beforehand, leading to an overestimated accuracy rate in the testing evaluation.

+To rectify this, a more robust approach has been adopted to ensure that each participant's data is exclusively allocated to either the training set or the testing set, but not both.
+This method, known as 'subject independence', is critical for validating the model's ability to generalize to new, unseen data.
+By enforcing this separation, we aim to achieve a more accurate and realistic assessment of the model's predictive performance.

 ## Model Training
 - Models used: Random Forest, SVM, KNN
 - Exclude data for specific test subjects (IDs: 3, 5)